This week we’re talking about Weight Loss — the myths, the methods, and the massive struggle it represents for the majority of Americans today.

 Have you told your friends and family about The Living Experiment?
 If you dig the podcast, please share it!
 Every recommendation from you means a lot!

 We’d also love to have you connect with us on Facebook.
 Tell us about your experiments, and share your thoughts, stories and reflections there.

 - From Experience Life magazine: “Rethinking the Rules of Weight Loss”, “The Smart Way to Weight Loss”, “The Fit Way to Weight Loss”, “5 Tips for Losing Weight — Without Calorie-Counting”

 - Also from Experience Life: Pilar’s video interview with obesity expert and New York Times bestselling author Dr. David Ludwig, and her article, “Your Body, Reframed”, about important psychological barriers to weight loss

-- Dallas’s books It Starts With Food and The Whole30, and his “More Social Less Media” program
+- Dallas’s books The 4 Season Solution, It Starts With Food and The Whole30, and his “More Social Less Media” program

 - For more on the nutritional aspects weight management, check out our “Nourished” episode